-If your New Year’s cleaning goals include purging your makeup and skincare stash, there’s a handy little shortcut you can use that’s right under your nose.
+If purging your makeup and skincare stash is one of your decluttering goals, there’s a handy little shortcut you can use that’s right under your nose.

 Not all makeup and skincare products, alas, include a clearly visible expiration date.
 But for those that do, you need to know where to look, because it’s not presented in the format that you’re used to seeing on food (such as Best By: DD/MM/YYYY).
 However, there’s a tiny, easy-to-miss symbol that tells you what you need to know: the PAO symbol.